 Parliament House, Queen’s Hall Melbourne

 Jiu Jiang China

 Gippsland Art Gallery, Sale

 Latrobe Regional Gallery, Morwell

-‘Gippsland’ on tour and the Wild Dog artists have been exposed to a wide variety of Communities, Environments and Situations.
+‘Gippsland’ on tour and the Wild Dog artists were exposed to a wide variety of Communities, Environments and Situations.
 The touring exhibition was officially opened for the first time at the West Gippsland Arts Centre in Warragul by past Mayor, Mr. Ian Clark.
-More than 300 members of our own community came along to celebrate that night and we completely filled the Fountain Room, it was wonderful to feel their own excitement and interest.

 The ‘Wild Dogs from Down Under’ tour has been predominantly funded by the Individual Artists, with very generous support both financial and in kind from a number of Sponsors, including our Major Sponsor and Supporter – The Baw Baw Shire Council.